Skip to main content

 Q: What causes creosote, and why is it dangerous?

-how to maintain my chimney?
+How to maintain my chimney?

 Q: How much does a full chimney rebuild cost in Edwards?

-A: Full rebuilds from the roofline up typically run $8,000-$15,000, depending on height andcomplexityt.Complete rebuilds from the ground up cost more than $25,000.
-That’s why we emphasize regular maintenance—a $199 annual inspection and $800 in preventive repairs is far cheaper than a $12,000 emergency rebuild.
+A: Full rebuilds from the roofline up usually run $8,000-$15,000, depending on height and complexity.
+Complete rebuilds from the ground up cost more than $25,000.
+That’s why we push regular maintenance.
+A $199 annual inspection and $800 in preventive repairs beats a $12,000 emergency rebuild every time.

 Q: Do you offer financing or payment plans?